Our team

 Becky is responsible for overseeing the NJR’s clinical performance programmes and delivery of the committee and business functions of the NJR, supporting the NJR Director of Operations and NJR Deputy Director of Operations.

-Theresa supports the management of NJR contracts and operational activity measuring progress and performance of NJR outsourced activity.
-She monitors individual projects, assists with strategic development and also supports NJR’s Committee work programmes to deliver a number of ad hoc operational activities and work-streams.
+Chloe supports the management of NJR contracts and operational activity measuring progress and performance of NJR outsourced activity.
+She monitors individual projects, assists with strategic development and also supports NJR’s committee work programmes to deliver a number of ad hoc operational activities and workstreams.

 M: 07904 598113

-Sam is responsible for managing the NJR’s Surgeon, Unit and Implant Performance work programmes and supporting the NJR Surgeon Performance and Implant Performance Committees and Implant Scrutiny Group.
+Geri is responsible for managing the NJR’s implant performance work programme and supporting the NJR Implant Scrutiny and Data Quality Committees.

 Alyson Ottley - Research and Governance Programme Manager